Content Map Terms

-How do you know if you are obese?
+How do you know if you have obesity?

-You can use a measurement called a body mass index, or BMI, along with your waist size , to decide whether your weight is dangerous to your health.
+You can use a measurement called a body mass index, or BMI, along with your waist size to decide whether your weight is affecting your health.
 The BMI is a combination of your height and weight.
-If you have a BMI of 30 or higher, unhealthy eating patterns, and too little physical activity, your health may be in danger.
+If you have a BMI of 30 or higher, unhealthy eating patterns, and too little physical activity, your health may be at risk.